kartikey2807/Outlier-Robust-Federated-Learning/README.md

 * filters out the malicious clients
 * use *Generator* from GANs
 * produce dummy data samples that mimic real data
-* measure client's accuracy on the dataset
+* measure client's accuracy on dummy dataset
 ---

 **Improvements**